 - a.
 Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - b.
-Companies coming out with IPO - c.
-Securities created and issued/ guaranteed by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - d.
-Debt obligations of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee (including but not limited to Indian Government Bond, State Development Loans issued and serviced at the Public Debt Office, Bonds issued by Central &State Government PSU's which are guaranteed by Central or State Governments). - e.
-Corporate debt (of both public and private sector undertakings) including Non-convertible debentures (including bonds) and non-convertible part of convertible securities. - f.
-Short Term Deposits of banks (both public and private sector) and development financial institutions to the extent permissible under SEBI Regulations - g.
-Money market instruments permitted by SEBI/RBI, having maturities of up to one year or in alternative investment for the call money market as may be provided by the RBI to meet the liquidity requirements. - Certificate of Deposits (CDs). - Commercial Paper (CPs). - Repo of corporate debt securities. - Triparty repo on Government securities or treasury bills, - Bills re-discounting, as may be permitted by SEBI from time to time. - h.
-Securitised Debt, excluding foreign securitised debt. - i.
-The scheme may invest in units of overseas Mutual Funds schemes / ETFs with similar investment objective or strategy / foreign securities having banking & financial services theme.

-- j.
-ADRs, GDRs or other foreign securities. - k.
-Securities Lending and short selling as permitted by SEBI from time to time. - 1.
-Derivative instruments like interest rate swaps, index futures, stock futures, index options, stock option, warrants, convertible securities, or any other derivative instruments that are permissible or may be permissible in future under applicable regulations.
-To reduce interest rate risk in a debt portfolio, the scheme may hedge the portfolio or part of the portfolio (including one or more securities) on weighted average modified duration basis by using Interest Rate Futures (IRFs) (both perfectly and imperfectly hedged). - m.
-Any other domestic fixed income securities as permitted by SEBI / RBI from time to time. - n.
-Investment in units of Real Estate Investment Trust (REIT) & Infrastructure Investment Trust (InvIT).
+Securities created and issued/ guaranteed by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - c.
+Debt obligations of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee (including but not limited to Indian Government Bond, State Development Loans issued and serviced at the Public Debt Office, Bonds issued by Central &State Government PSU's which are guaranteed by Central or State Governments). - d.
+Corporate debt (of both public and private sector undertakings) including Non convertible debentures (including bonds) and non-convertible part of convertible securities. - e.
+Obligations/ Term Deposits of banks (both public and private sector) and development financial institutions to the extent permissible under SEBI Regulations - f.
+Money market instruments permitted by SEBI/RBI, having maturities of up to one year or in alternative investment for the call money market as may be provided by the RBI to meet the liquidity requirements. - g.
+Certificate of Deposits (CDs). - h.
+Commercial Paper (CPs). - i.
+Repo of corporate debt securities. - j.
+Triparty repo on Government securities or treasury bills, Bills re-discounting, as may be permitted by SEBI from time to time. - k.
+Securitised Debt, not including foreign securitised debt. - 1.
+Securities Lending as permitted by SEBI from time to time - m.
+Derivative instruments like interest rate swaps, index futures, stock futures, index options, stock option, warrants, convertible securities, ETCD's, covered call or any other derivative instruments that are permissible or may be permissible in future under applicable regulations.
+To reduce interest rate risk in a debt portfolio, the scheme may hedge the portfolio or part of the portfolio (including one or more securities) on weighted average modified duration basis by using Interest Rate Futures (IRFs) (both perfectly and imperfectly hedged) - n.
+The non-convertible part of convertible securities. - o.
+Investment in units of Real Estate Investment Trust (REIT') & Infrastructure Investment Trust (InvIT'). - p.
+Derivative instruments like interest rate swaps, index futures, stock futures, index options, stock option, warrants, convertible securities, ETCD's, covered call or any other derivative instruments that are permissible or may be permissible in future under applicable regulations.
+To reduce interest rate risk in a debt portfolio, the scheme may hedge the portfolio or part of the portfolio